Meridian Flight 3032

-It was carrying 11.5 t of munitions when it crashed, which continued exploding till the day after, hindering the inspection of the crash site.
+The aircraft was carrying 11.5 t of munitions when it crashed, which continued exploding until the next day, hindering the inspection of the crash site.

 Aircraft

 The aircraft involved first flew in 1971.
 It was acquired by Ukrainian cargo carrier Aviation Company Meridian in January 2022 and re-registered as UR-CIC.

 Crew and cargo

 The eight crew members, all Ukrainian citizens, died in the crash.

-According to Serbian defence minister Nebojša Stefanović, the aircraft's cargo was 11.5-tonnes of Serbian-made weapons and ammunition, including mortar shells.
+According to Serbian defence minister Nebojša Stefanović, the aircraft's cargo was some 11 tonnes of Serbian-made weapons and ammunition, including mortar shells.

 Incident

 The flight originated in Niš, Serbia and was bound for Dhaka, Bangladesh, with stops in Jordan, Saudi Arabia, and India.

+The aircraft departed from Niš at 18:36 UTC, with some 11 tonnes of ammunition on board, scheduled to arrive at Dhaka.
+Intermediate stops were planned in Amman, Riyadh and Ahmedabad.

-Eyewitness accounts and video showed that the plane was already on fire before it crashed.
+Eyewitness accounts and video showed that the plane was on fire before it crashed.

 Secondary explosions were heard for up to two hours after the crash.
 Residents within a 2 km radius were advised to close windows and stay indoors, while emergency responders, explosives experts and staff from the Greek Atomic Energy Commission were unable to inspect the wreckage due to uncertainty about the nature and state of any remaining cargo and residues.
-Drones were instead used to examine the wreckage.
+Drones were used instead to examine the wreckage.